toshi-koike-akino/qxr/README.md

 pip install -r requirements.txt
 ```

-# Procedural 3D Modeling
+# Quantum Procedural 3D Modeling

-## Generative QML

 Generative artificial intelligence (AI) technologies such as VAE, GAN, DDPM, and ChatGPT have shown impressive performance lately for artistic work, linguistic work, etc. (e.g., refer [awesome list](https://github.com/yzy1996/Awesome-Generative-Model)).
-We use generative QML framework for procedural 3D modeling in XR scenarios, based on [patched quantum WGAN-GP](https://arxiv.org/pdf/2212.11614.pdf) proposed in 2023 Jan.
-TBD...

-## QML Ansatz

-We use QML ansatz based on  to train.
-TBD...
+The quantum counterparts --- generative QML framework --- have been also attractive as a [quantum procedural generation](https://arxiv.org/abs/2007.11510).
+We consider to apply the generative QML for procedural **3D modeling** in XR scenarios.

 ## QML Visualization

-We also provide a new visualization tool chain of QML model.
+We first provide a new visualization tool chain of QML model for inspection.
 We use [plotly](https://plotly.com/python/3d-charts/) for interactive 3D visualization of QML model.

 ### Built-in QML Visualization